enathang/PseudOS/notes.md

 To view symbol table of object:
 `riscv64-unknown-elf-objdump boot.o --syms`

+To compile main.c with symbols, remember to use `-mcmodel=medany`

 ## Todo
 - Inspect output ELF file to learn the different data segment parts